 Things like stairs, benches, large boulders and other items can help fit everyone in.
 Props have the possibility of giving you the best help when it comes to group photoshoots.

 The background should also be a consideration in group photography.
-With so many faces, the group picture is already going to be busy enough.
+With so many cheerful faces, the group picture is already going to be busy enough.

 Avoid busy backgrounds or the viewer’s eye won’t know where to look.
 Look for something with minimal distractions.